 I remember the saying “Becoming old is a privilege” and now I understand.

 I sit in darkness.
-The blackness lasts a while but then a ray of sunlight shines in my window.
+It lasts a while but eventually a ray of sunlight shines in my window.
 I get up.
 I stare cancer in the eye and dare it to try and stop me.

 I decide to live.